 Warming air temperatures have impacted rain and snow patterns across the globe.
-In Maine, total annual precipitation has increased by 6 inches (13%) since 1895 and is predicted to increase an additional 5-10% by 2050.
+In Maine, total annual precipitation has increased by 5.8 inches (15%) since 1895.
 The distribution of this precipitation is highly variable; some models predict more rain in interior Maine, while historic observations show more rain along the coast.
-Extreme precipitation events will also likely increase in frequency and duration, particularly along the coast and in the western mountains.
-Maine has seen a decrease in snowfall accumulations by 1 inch and a decrease in snowpack duration by two weeks since 1895.
-More frequent and intense rain events will flush excess nutrients from the landscape to receiving waterbodies, including Kezar Lake, which can fuel algae production.
+Extreme precipitation events will also likely continue to increase in frequency and duration, particularly along the coast and in the western mountains.
+Maine has seen a decrease in average annual snowfall by 17% and a decrease in snowpack duration by two weeks since 1895.
+More frequent and intense rain events will flush excess nutrients from the landscape to receiving waterbodies, including Kezar Lake, which can fuel algal growth.
 Larger flow volumes will also threaten infrastructure, including road crossings and culverts.
 For the Kezar Lake watershed, we used the North Conway weather station to track changes in precipitation since 1959.